danionescu0/robot-camera-platform/README.md

 For the code you can start with "SpecificFaceDetector.py" file

+# 3. Alexa voice robot commands demo

+Work in progress !!
+For this you'll need Alexa Echo Dot speaker: https://www.amazon.com/All-new-Echo-Dot-3rd-Gen/dp/B0792KTHKJ

+The Android / IOS application (check out this guide for pair: https://www.techradar.com/how-to/amazon-echo-setup)

+Also you'll need an developer amazon account and an AWS account: https://developer.amazon.com and https://console.aws.amazon.com

-# 3. Building the robot
+# 4. Building the robot

 The arduino sketch can be found in arduino-sketck folder.